SECC Requests Project Proposals for Neighborhood Enhancement Grant

 Each proposal will be reviewed by a committee comprised of representatives from the community.
-Proposal deadline has been extended to Friday June 14, 2019.
+Proposal deadline is Wednesday July 1, 2020.

 Following are a few examples of how the community has benefited from previous Neighborhood Enhancement Grant awards:

-• The Kleo Center – Kleo Barrett Memorial Mural Project will honor the life and legacy of Kleo Barrett for whom the organization was named.
-The design includes open palms which symbolize welcoming and a sense of safety.
-(Washington Park)
+- The Kleo Center- Kleo Barrett Memorial Mural Project: The Kleo mural honors the life and legacy of Kleo Barrett for whom the organization was named.
+The design includes open palms which symbolize welcoming and a sense of safety (Washington Park).

-This year marks the 20th anniversary of the Grant, marking more than $550,000 invested in local communities and thousands of local residents involved and affected by the South East Chicago Commission’s dedication to beautification, sustainability, and neighborhood improvements.
+This year marks the 21st anniversary of the Grant, marking nearly $1,000,000 invested in local communities and thousands of local residents involved and affected by the South East Chicago Commission’s dedication to beautification, sustainability, and neighborhood improvements.